mirandaday16/mediabias/Meetings/Meeting Notes.md

 - Possible data display methods: found some suggestions [here](https://mode.com/blog/python-data-visualization-libraries/); interested in trying pygal and Seaborn
     - May try using JSON files instead of .csv going forward (the spreadsheets are becoming unwieldy)

+**Next steps**:
+- Annotate and analyze sentiment words/sentiment towards entities in captions, and compare to article sentiment/bias
+- Add secondary media to dataset (photos/videos not at the top of articles) -- how to incorporate?
 ---